Skip to Content

 Conclusion

-Real and fake amber is quite difficult to differentiate with non-destructive methods and without the help of state-of-the-art appliances.
+Real and fake amber are quite difficult to differentiate with non-destructive methods and without the help of state-of-the-art appliances.

 Most fake ambers are made of different kinds of plastics and resins, like bakelite, casein, celluloid, epoxy, glass, polyester, phenolic resins, and modern plastic.